redhat-cne/spec/spec.md

 consumer's control, whether it wants to accept or reject events of that size due to local considerations.

-Generally, O-RAN Event publishers SHOULD keep events compact by avoiding embedding large data items into event payloads and rather use the event payload to link to such data items.
+Generally, Cloud Native Events publishers SHOULD keep events compact by avoiding embedding large data items into event payloads and rather use the event payload to link to such data items.
 From an access control perspective, this approach also allows for a broader distribution of events, because accessing